RukSiNaDev/Egg-Boiler/README.md

 [DEMO](https://ruksinadev.github.io/egg-boiler/)

 # 🌟 Features
-✅ Select from Soft Boiled, Medium Boiled, or Hard Boiled eggs ✅ Animated egg GIFs for a visually engaging experience ✅ Countdown timer with progress indicator
+✅ Select from Soft Boiled, Medium Boiled, or Hard Boiled eggs<br>
+✅ Animated egg GIFs for a visually engaging experience<br>
+✅ Countdown timer with progress indicator<br>
-✅ Responsive UI for mobile and desktop
+✅ Responsive UI for mobile and desktop<br>
-✅ Tailwind CSS for modern styling
+✅ Tailwind CSS for modern styling<br>
-✅ PWA support for offline usage
+✅ PWA support for offline usage<br>
 ✅ Modal notification when the egg is ready

 # 🛠 Tech Stack
-🟢 Frontend: React (with Vite)
+🟢 Frontend: React (with Vite)<br>
-🎨 Styling: Tailwind CSS
+🎨 Styling: Tailwind CSS<br>
-🔗 Routing: React Router
+🔗 Routing: React Router<br>
-⚡ State Management: React Hooks (useState, useEffect, useNavigate) 📲 PWA Support: Workbox, Service Workers, Manifest.json 🚀 Deployment: GitHub Pages
+⚡ State Management: React Hooks (useState, useEffect, useNavigate)<br>
+📲 PWA Support: Workbox, Service Workers, Manifest.json<br>
+🚀 Deployment: GitHub Pages

 # 🎯 How to Use
-1️⃣ Open the web app
+1️⃣ Open the web app<br>
-2️⃣ Select your preferred egg doneness level
+2️⃣ Select your preferred egg doneness level<br>
-3️⃣ The app navigates to the timer page and starts counting down 4️⃣ A modal popup will notify you when the egg is ready 5️⃣ Click OK to return to the home screen
+3️⃣ The app navigates to the timer page and starts counting down<br>
+4️⃣ A modal popup will notify you when the egg is ready<br>
+5️⃣ Click OK to return to the home screen<br>

 ## 📜 License
 This project is licensed under the MIT License.